May 2015 Events

 McKinney / Collin County

-Attend the May lecture in the Theresa and Les Reeves Lecture Series on Thursday, May 8, when Hayes Jackson, Alabama extension specialist, presents “I’ve Come All the Way from Alabama to Tell You that Everything’s Not Bigger in Texas.
-Get Over It!”
-The garden lectures are held on second Thursdays at 7 p.m. in the new Ina Brundrett Conservation Education Building at the Pineywoods Native Plant Center, 2900 Raguet St. in Nacogdoches.
+Attend the May lecture in the Theresa and Les Reeves Lecture Series on Thursday, May 14, when Barbara Stump of SFA Gardens presents “My Azaleas Retrospective.”
+The lectures are held on second Thursdays at 7 p.m. in the Ina Brundrett Conservation Education Building at the Pineywoods Native Plant Center, 2900 Raguet St., Nacogdoches.
 A rare plant raffle is included.
-Free and open to the public, but donations will be appreciated.
-For more information call 936-468-1832 or e-mail firstname.lastname@example.org.
+The lectures are free and open to the public, but donations are appreciated.
+Parking is available at the nearby Raguet Elementary School (with shuttle service).
+For more information call 936-468-1832 or e-mail email@example.com.

 San Antonio / Bexar County